mergen-sergio/DBest/tutorial/17 - Optimization Techniques.md

 This approach **only works if the indexed filter is highly selective**.
 Otherwise, the overhead of joining `movie_cast` would outweigh the benefits, making a **full table scan with direct filtering more efficient**.

+### 17.2.4 - Using multiple indexes with the Pointer Intersection Technique

 When **both filtered columns have indexes**, and the filters are **selective enough**, an efficient strategy is to **intersect the index pointers** before accessing the table.